Fukuyama indole synthesis: Derivatives

 The Fukuyama Indole synthesis can generate a range of different substituents at the 2,3 position that were previously unattainable without a protecting group on the nitrogen in the ring.
 One such example is the 2-iodoindole derivative, which can then lead to a variety of N-unprotected 2,3 substituted indoles.
-Before the discovery of this compound the chemistry involving 2-stannylindoles was not developed as there was no way to practically synthesis these N-unprotected 2,3-stannylindoles.
+Before the discovery of this compound the chemistry involving 2-stannylindoles was not developed as there was no way to practically synthesize these N-unprotected 2,3-stannylindoles.
 One was limited to the production of N-protected 2-stannylindoles through metalation by a process known as Stille coupling.
 The N-unprotected 2-stannylindoles generated from the Fukuyama Synthesis can be readily oxidized with iodine opening up an area of chemistry that allows for the synthesis of a variety compounds utilizing the 2-iodoindoles as a starting reagent.
 This iodine substituted derivative can lead to aryl halides, vinyl iodides, vinyl triflates, benzyl bromides.

 In addition to acetylenes (Sonogashira coupling), and acrylates (Heck reaction) in the second position.